DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### VX EXPANDER MODULE LAYOUT<a name="layoutvx"></a>

-Section in under construction...
+Unlike the _Vektor_ as "master", complex CPU-controlled module, _VX_, its right-side expander, is a passive module.
+It offers only outputs (7, all controlled by _Vektor_).
+Usage of the _VX_ expander isn't mandatory (in fact, depending your needs).

+The _VX_ expander is divided by 3 sections (blue lines on the module's plate, as section separators):

+- Upper section is dedicated to LFO 1 and LFO 2 (both are handled by the _Vektor_ module).
+- Middle section is dedicated to position of the _Vektor_'s **physical joystick**.
+- Lower section is dedicated to the _Vektor_'s MIX ENVelope, including mix envelope GATE output jack.

+Every output jack have its own LED, mainly green (exception is GATE, who are using blue, instead).

+:warning: all **fast blinking red** LED indicates the _VX_ expander module is not "linked" to a _Vektor_ module!

 ---

 ### CONTEXT SELECTION<a name="contextsel"></a>

-_Vektor_'s context can be compared to "mode".
+ _Vektor_ is a small VCO module (16HP), so it can't provide all controls on the same plate.
+By this way, the _Vektor_ is using a **context** system. _Vektor_'s context can be compared to "module mode", or something similar.

-They are exactly 6 contexts (each context is represented by the red LED state just below the OLED display, can be selected by momentary button):
+They are exactly 6 contexts.
+Each context is represented by the red LED state, and can be changed by momentary buttons (located just below the OLED display).

+These contexts are:

 - **A**, **B**, **C**, and **D**, for related oscillator A, B, C, or D, when its corresponding LED above the button is on (lit).
-- **MIX**, concerns the MIX ENVelope feature, when the LED above the MIX button is lit.
+- **MIX**, covers all the aspects of the MIX ENVelope feature, when the LED above the MIX button is lit.
 - **PROGRAM**, concerns program management, when **all LED are turned off** (unlit).

-The oscillator-related context (A, B, C, or D) permits:
+Any oscillator-based context (A, B, C, or D) permits:
-- to choose the oscillator waveform.
+- to choose the oscillator waveform (can be built-in ROM waveform, or user waveform).
-- to import a custom waveform (from external ".wav" file) to USER waveform slot (from number **000** to **031**).
+- to import a custom waveform (from external ".wav" file) to USER waveform "slot" (from number **000** to **031**) of your choice.
-- to clear (to free) the current user waveform slot (via right click context menu command, when applicable).
+- to free (to clear/erase) the current user waveform slot (via right click context menu command, when applicable).
-- to access additional oscillator parameters (frequency on 2nd page, volume/velocity on 3rd page) by using the **PAGE** button.
+- to access additional oscillator parameters (frequency on 2nd page, volume/velocity response on 3rd page), by using the **PAGE** button.

-The MIX context permits to edit (or review) all the parameters concerning the current MIX ENVelope (TIP: each program have its own mix envelope).
+The MIX context permits to edit (or review) all the parameters concerning the current MIX ENVelope (TIP: each program have its own mix envelope), including mix envelope loop feature.

 Program is a kind of _synthesizer preset_ (or _synthesizer patch_), identified either by a number (from **01** to **16**) and by an explicit name (eg. **PIPE ORGAN**).
 Every program collects its name, all settings for the four oscillators (A, B, C, and D), the physical joystick position, the mix envelope, FM input depth / mode (TZ FM or PM), LFO 1 settings, and LFO 2 settings.